Crisis investing case study

 This is why DCA is not simply a return calculation.
 It is a commitment mechanism.
 The investor is agreeing in advance to keep buying across different market conditions.
 Some purchases will happen before further losses.
 Some will happen near lower prices.
 Some will happen after the market has already started recovering.
 The blended result is less dependent on one perfect entry point.

 In a crisis, the first stage of recovery rarely feels safe.
 Markets can rebound while unemployment is still high, headlines are still negative, and investors still feel uncertain.
 A rules-based DCA plan can keep the investor participating before confidence returns.
 That matters because waiting for emotional comfort can mean missing a meaningful part of the rebound.
+That is why DCA during 2008 crash recovery depends on staying invested after the worst headlines.

 PhaseInvestor emotionDCA advantageRisk to avoid